 Dad, is life all about work obligations & a busy kids’ calendar?
 What’s best for your family?

 If you have a deep longing, like Alan does, to be more connected as a family, take a deep look at what you’re doing and whether you need to make a change.

 Alan’s story is still being written.
 And so is yours.

 Dad, do you struggle with similar issues in your home?
 How do you address them?
-Please leave your feedback either below or on our Facebook page.
+Please leave your feedback on our Facebook page.
 It just might encourage or help another dad.

 NCF is a nonprofit organization seeking to improve the lives of children and establish a positive fathering and family legacy that will impact future generations by inspiring and equipping fathers and father figures to be actively engaged in the life of every child.
 You can sign up for NCF’s Today’s Father Weekly email here.